Black diplomats, civil Rights & The Cold War

 And, yet, three African American diplomats would push past these historical and institutional racial barriers to reach high-ranking appointments in the Truman, Eisenhower and Kennedy administrations; creating a lasting impact on the content and character of the US Foreign Service and literally changing the face of American diplomacy forever.

-FLOWSTATE Films is the recipient of two major awards in support of Changing State.
+FLOWSTATE Films is the recipient of three major awards in support of Changing State.
 The Virginia Foundation for the Humanities, an organization dedicated to promoting the humanities in Virginia since 1974, awarded the project a $5,000 grant to assist in developing the story of Edward R. Dudley, the first African American ambassador and a Virginia native.
-FLOWSTATE Films is also proud to announce that the National Endowment for the Humanities recently offered Black Diplomacy a $60,000 award to support script development for the film.
+The National Endowment for the Humanities gave Changing State a $60,000 award to support script development for the film.
+In addition, the NEH awarded the film a $450,000 production grant to complete the film.
+In order for NEH to release the funds of the award, FLOWSTATE must raise the rest of the $370,000 production budget.
 It’s an honor to be recognized by two organizations with long traditions of supporting the humanities through film.

-As an independent project, Black Diplomacy needs to raise additional funds for development and production.
+As an independent project, Changing State needs to raise additional funds for development and production.
 If you are interested in making a tax-deductible donation you can do so through Women in Film & Video.

 Through a wealth of archival sources and the voices of family members, colleagues, historians, and current diplomats, Changing State, explores the lives and legacies of Edward R. Dudley, Terrence Todman, and Carl T. Rowan.
 Each broke racial barriers in different ways, paving a legacy for a more diverse State Department that better reflects the world in which it serves.
 The film reveals the never-before-told story of these men and their bid to narrow the gap between principle and practice in American diplomacy for generations to come.